2022 Official Rules Top 150 SOLO

-4. MEDIA COMMENTS, PUBLIC ATTACKS:
+5. MEDIA COMMENTS, PUBLIC ATTACKS:

 The favorable public reputation of ABA as a sanctioning organization in the sport of fishing, the integrity of its officials, and the reputation of its media properties are valuable assets and tangible benefits for ABA.
 Accordingly, it is an obligation of competitors to refrain from comments to the news media that unreasonably attack or disparage the integrity of tournaments, tournament officials, sponsors, fellow members, fellow anglers, or the ABA organization.
 Competitors are encouraged to express themselves and have the right to question rules officials.
 Responsible expressions of legitimate disagreement with ABA policies are encouraged as opposed to attacks upon the integrity of the rules or officials.
 However, public comments that an angler knows, or should reasonably know, will harm the reputation of ABA, ABA officials or sponsors shall be considered conduct unbecoming a professional and will result in disciplinary action.

-5. PRACTICE, COMMUNICATIONS, POLYGRAPH, AND OFF LIMITS:
+6. PRACTICE, COMMUNICATIONS, POLYGRAPH, AND OFF-LIMITS:

 b.
-Practice/Assistance – During official practice for an event, contestants may only pre-fish alone, with a member of his/her immediate family, another contestant of the tournament, a sponsor of American Bass Anglers, or a member of American Bass Anglers staff.
+Practice/Assistance – During official practice for an event, contestants may only pre-fish alone, with a member of their immediate family, another contestant of the tournament, a sponsor of American Bass Anglers, or a member of American Bass Anglers staff.
 Contestants may not receive assistance from anyone other than another contestant for the purpose of locating or catching fish during competition days.
 Buying or bartering for fishing locations is prohibited.
-During practice and event, competitors may not "SKIN DIVE" OR "SCUBA DIVE" in the tournament waters.
-Contestants are not allowed to practice after 5PM Thursday prior to the event.
+During practice and events, competitors may not "SKIN DIVE" OR "SCUBA DIVE" in the tournament waters.
+Contestants are not allowed to practice after 5 PM Thursday prior to the event.

 c.
 Communications: During official competition day(s), a competitor may not use a CB radio, a VHF marine-band radio, a cellular phone, texting, or any other type of communication device for the purpose of locating or catching fish.
 Competitors are permitted to transmit by radio or telephone only in the event of an emergency.
-A designated tournament official must be granted access to the competitor's boat and cell phone at any time during competition.
+A designated tournament official must be granted access to the competitor's boat and cell phone at any time during the competition.

 d.
 Hole Sitting; During Tournament hours, the practice of "hole-sitting" is strictly prohibited in all events.
-Competitors may not follow non competitor's boats for the purpose of a non-competitor assisting in locating fish.
+Competitors may not follow non-competitor's boats for the purpose of a non-competitor assisting in locating fish.

 e.
 Polygraph: Each event will have a truth verification examination.
 By his/her signature on the official entry form, each competitor agrees to submit to a truth verification examination method as determined by ABA and abide by its conclusion.
 In the event a competitor refuses to take or fails to pass the examination, he/she will be disqualified from the event in question and other disciplinary action taken as deemed appropriate in accordance with Rule 2 above.

-6. ONSITE SIGN IN:
+7. ON-SITE SIGN IN:

 b.
-Mandatory meeting: The pre-tournament Safety and Rules meeting is mandatory for all competitors and will be conducted on the water at safe light the first day of the event.
+Mandatory meeting: The pre-tournament Safety and Rules meeting is mandatory for all competitors and will be conducted on the water at safe light on the first day of the event.
 All anglers must be in their boat.

 c.
-Launch position: Launch positions will be determined by computer draw and texted after on-site check-in is completed.
+Launch position: Launch positions will be determined by computer draw and texted after onsite check-in is completed.

 a.
 Safe boating conduct and speed limits must always be observed by competitors.
-During official practice and competition, competitors must wear a US Coast Guard-approved chest-type life preserver and must always be worn while the combustion engine is in gear.
+During official practice and competition, competitors must wear a U.S. Coast Guard-approved chest-type life preserver and must always be worn while the combustion engine is in gear.
 This life preserver must also be strapped, snapped, or zippered securely and maintained in that condition until the combustion engine is no longer in gear.
-Violation of this rule shall be reason for disqualification.
+Violation of this rule shall be a reason for disqualification.
 "Fanny Pack" preservers are not allowed.
 In the event a boat is being towed, all anglers in the towed boat must wear a life preserver.

 b.
 Tournament officials may delay, shorten, restrict tournament waters, or cancel the start of an official tournament day because of bad weather or other factors that would endanger the safety of the competitors.